pondrejk/dizzer/combined_build.md

 ![**Fig.** Comparison of selected mosaic shapes to circle.
 Hexagons are closest to the circle, which translates in more efficient data aggregation around the bin center.](imgs/bi-shapes-dist-to-edge.png)

 Considering polygons with equal area, the more similar to a circle this polygon is, the closer to the center the border points are (especially vertices — see fig).
 Thus any point inside a hexagon is closer to the center of any given point in an equal area square or triangle would be.
 This is because square and triangles have more acute angles.
-This makes the hexagon the best space filling mosaic, which also contains only one type of neighborhood (fig.) Centroids in the hexagonal mosaic form a triangular grid, so an individual hexagon has the same distance from all its neighbours.Hexagonal mosaic is therefore the most efficient and compact division of two dimensional plane.
+This makes the hexagon the best space filling mosaic, which also contains only one type of neighborhood (fig.) Centroids in the hexagonal mosaic form a triangular grid, so an individual hexagon has the same distance from all its neighbours.Hexagonal mosaic is therefore the most efficient and compact division of two-dimensional plane.

 ![**Fig.** Types of neighbourhood in regular shape mosaics.](imgs/binning-neighbourhoods-3.png)